· Two Buttes

 Parking: Gravel parking areas

-Lodging: Tent camping, or hotel in Lamar or Springfield
+Lodging: Primitive camping, or hotel in Lamar or Springfield

 Other Wildlife: deer, racoons, rattlesnakes, and many other herps